GloryMighty/GloryMighty/README.md

 - 📫 Reach me at:
    -   X: @allhopeisgo
    - TG: octob3rz
-- ⚡ Fun fact: I escaped Russia 7 days after the start of the war, then snatched some money from Georgian online-gambling project with my gangsters, in attempt to move technological progress forward, but was betrayed by virtually everybody.
+- ⚡ Fun fact: I escaped Russia 7 days after the start of the war, moved to Georgia from where relocated to Turkey.
 Now i'm floating around the wonderful city of Konstantinopol and trying to find a purpose in my life, which appears to be a technological progress in order to serve humanity.

 <!---